-Normally, five lectures per week at 9am or 1pm (Monday to Friday) plus one 3-hour lab per week for 6 weeks in the morning or afternoon (Monday or Tuesday or Wednesday or Thursday or Friday).
+Normally, five lectures per week at 9am or 1pm (Monday to Friday) plus one 3-hour lab per week for 6 weeks in the morning or afternoon (Monday or Tuesday or Wednesday or Thursday or Friday) and 4 x 1.5 hour tutorials.
 In addition, non-timetabled directed-learning tasks also have to be completed.

 BIOL2039 Fundamental Topics in Biology 2

-The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), two class tests (2 x 5%), a lab report assignment (20%) and a group set exercise consisting of two components - a video produced by the group (5%) and an individual technical report (15%).
+The course will be assessed by means of a 2-hour examination paper in the April/May diet (50%), one class test (10%), a lab report assignment (20%) and a group set exercise consisting of two components - a video produced by the group (5%) and an individual technical report (15%).
 The written examinations will normally comprise MCQ and short-answer questions.

 Main Assessment In: April/May